 Known as ‘The Platypus Capital of the World’, Latrobe is a popular place to spot the rare mammal.
 Take part in a platypus tour, where you will be taken to the best spots to spot the animal, or just try and spot one in the wild yourself!

 Sheffield is a distinctly unique little town.
-In a community spirit unlike anywhere else I’ve ever experienced, the town is adorned in murals depicting its history.
+In a quaint community spirit unlike anywhere else, the town is adorned in murals depicting its history.
 Find out the story of all of the village’s local characters by going through its street art.
-There’s also quirky cafes aplenty and a really interesting antique shop to browse in this funky town!
+There’s also quirky cafes aplenty and a really interesting antique shop to browse.

 And if you’re lucky, you might catch one of these cuties in the car park…